 We have strong links with the Regional History Centre at the University of the West of England, and with the libraries, archives, museums and other organisations in our area.

 We offer both Society and individual membership, and further details can be found here..

 Click on About Us for how to contact ALHA

 Click on Publications for information about our publishing programme, and how you can contribute to the written history of our area.

 Click on Events for details of the meetings, walks and other activities organised by our member societies.

 Click on Groups for links to our member societies, and details of what they do and how you can contact them.

 Click on Archive for back copies of ALHA publications “Quest” and “Avon Past”.

-The End of June Newsletter is now available and can be downloaded here.
+The end of June newsletter is now available, and is packed with good and interesting reading.
+It can be downloaded here.